danthegoodman1/cloudComputingCourse/10-cassandra-clustering/README.md

 cluster_name: '[Your Cluster Name]'
 listen_address: [public_ip_address]
 rpc_address: [public_ip_address]
-num_tokens: 256
 seed_provider:
   - class_name: org.apache.cassandra.locator.SimpleSeedProvider
-    - seeds: [original_node_ip]
+    - seeds: "[original_node_ip]"
 endpoint_snitch: GossipingPropertyFileSnitch
-auto_bootstrap: true
+auto_bootstrap: false
 allocate_tokens_for_local_replication_factor: 3
 ```
 There are a few things to note here:

-First, we have `auto_bootstrap` set to `true`.
-We will need to set this to false later, but this tells it to fetch the info and data from the seed nodes.

 Next, we didn't set this machine as a seed node *yet*.
 Seed nodes are basically nodes that other nodes look to get their initial data from when the first start.
 You should only have a few nodes per data center set as a seed node, and never set the machine as a seed node on start.
+This could be set as a seed node at start if you were creating a new cluster with multiple nodes at the same time.

+This only needs to be set if we already have data in the cluster.
 Now we also have the `allocate_tokens_for_local_replication_factor`.
 This is based on the most intensive keyspaces in our cluster.
 If it is the first node we are adding, multiple nodes in a data center or rack we should stagger down this value. ex: The first node we add would be `3`, then if our next most intensive keyspace was only `2`, the second node value would be `2`.
 This isn't required but it will increase performance of the cluster since it tells the cluster how to balance the keyspaces within the local cluster.

 ## Run the new Node (and Reconfigure)